skalsech/WPlace-AutoBOT/README.md

 <br>

 <p align="center">
   If you're wondering—yes!
-These scripts were created by a team consisting of Brazilians, Vietnamese, and Indonesians.
+These scripts were Developed by a team consisting of Brazilians, Vietnamese, and Indonesians.
 HUEHUE!</strong></sub>
 </p>

 ---